abmussani/Check-internet-connectivity/README.md

 <b>How to run applescript file</b>

 1- Rename file "internet_connectivity_script.applescript" to "internet_connectivity_script.scpt".
-I have done this to do version controlling on applescript file.
+I have done this to do version controlling on applescript file.<br/>
-2- open Terminal (Application / Utility).
+2- open Terminal (Application / Utility).<br/>
-3- In terminal, Navigate to directory where your script file is saved.
+3- In terminal, Navigate to directory where your script file is saved.<br/>
-4- Write command "osascript internet_connectivity_script.scpt"
+4- Write command "osascript internet_connectivity_script.scpt"<br/>